Discontinuous shear thickening in biological tissue rheology: Introduction

-Beyond this context of biological tissues, shear thickening has been the focus of intense recent research in the rheology literature more widely, due to its common occurrence in dense granular materials and suspensions~\cite{Sedes2020,Seto2013,Behringer2019,Bi2011}.
-In such systems, DST is understood to arise via the development of frictional contacts between particles, which form \emph{compressive} force chains that percolate and bear load across the sample, causing shear thickening and jamming~\cite{Seto2013,Wyart2014}.
-In contrast, here we predict DST to arise in a tissue when the globally coherent effects of an applied shear dominate over the local, spatially incoherent effects of cell motility, leading to the formation of \emph{tensile} force chains that percolate and bear load.
-This suggests a greater universality to the phenomenon of DST than is evident from the existing rheology literature.
+Beyond this context of biological tissues, shear thickening has been the focus of intense recent research in the rheology literature more broadly, due to its widespread occurrence in dense granular materials and suspensions~\cite{Sedes2020,Seto2013,Behringer2019,Bi2011}.
+Indeed, simulations~\cite{mari2015discontinuous,mari2014shear} and experiments~\cite{bender1996reversible} on dense suspensions show a large discontinuous increase in viscosity with increasing shear rate, attributed to a cross-over between hydrodynamic and frictional interparticle interactions.
+For shear rates in this transition region, large stress fluctuations are seen, with an intermittent bimodal switching between low and high viscosity branches of the flow curve~\cite{mari2014shear,Sedes2020}.
+Associated with this shear thickening transition is the formation of bands of different shear stress stacked with layer normals in the vorticity direction~\cite{chacko2018dynamic}.
+Our prediction of DST in biological tissues suggests that this phenomenon may be present in a broader class of materials than is evident from this existing rheology literature.

-{\it Model ---} We simulate a vertex model of biological tissue mechanics, which represents a tissue monolayer of confluent cells as a two-dimensional tiling of polygons.
-At a global level, the tissue is subject to an externally applied shear deformation at rate $\gdot$, with Lees-Edwards biperiodic boundary conditions~\cite{Tildesley_book}.
-At the cellular level, the model embodies a competition between cell cortical contractility and cell-cell adhesion via a parameter $p_0$, which characterises the target cell shape~\cite{Nagai2001,Farhadifar2007,Bi2016,Bi2015,Park_NMAT_2015}.
-It furthermore incorporates internally active cellular motility via a parameter $v$, which captures the front or rear polarisation of a motile cell.
-Cellular rearrangements (T1 transitions) occur once the length of an edge connecting any two neighbouring vertices falls below a critical length.
-See the Methods section for details.